jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Beware of false knowledge; it is more dangerous than ignorance.
+When we feel love and kindness toward others, it not only makes others feel loved and cared for, but it helps us also to develop inner happiness and peace.
-- Bernard Shaw
+- Dalai Lama

-Updated on: [5/10/2022]
+Updated on: [5/11/2022]
 <!-- #quoteEnd -->
 </pre>